Utilizing Version Control

 Git Integration

-myDBR includes Git integration that lets admin users commit changes to database objects (procedures, functions, views) directly from the SQL editor, and to Templates from the template editor.
+myDBR includes Git integration that lets admin users commit changes to database objects (procedures, functions, views) directly from the SQL editor, and to templates from the template editor.
 Each save creates a versioned snapshot with the committer's name, email, subject, and optional description, giving you a full audit trail of who changed what and when.

 Commit All lets you commit all uncommitted changes to Git in a single operation, useful for bulk updates or initial setup.
 It can be triggered manually from the admin interface or run automatically as a scheduled task via cron.